 About 40% of PHHS Block Grant resources support local health department and tribal initiatives to address Healthy People 2020 objectives.
-A doubling of the Block Grant funding for FY 2014 provides a unique opportunity for health departments to start or continue capacity-building activities that support infrastructure and accreditation, including activities in performance management, quality improvement, and workforce development.
+A doubling of the Block Grant funding for FY'14 has provided a unique opportunity for health departments to start or continue capacity-building activities that support infrastructure and accreditation, including activities in performance management, quality improvement, and workforce development.

 - What can local health departments and tribes do to leverage the PHHS Block Grant?